Breadwinner or homemaker in divorce. Does it matter?

 Table of Contents

-When it comes to deciding how wealth is split, English courts do not discriminate based on your role within the family.
+When it comes to deciding how wealth is split in a divorce, English courts do not discriminate based on your role within the family.

 A Spanish court hit the headlines recently after it ordered a businessman to pay his ex-wife €205,000 – just over £182,000 – in recognition of her 25 years as a homemaker.
 The judge calculated the figure based on the annual minimum wage she would have received throughout the couple’s marriage.

 While the case was decided in Spain, it puts into sharp focus the issue of financial settlements in England.
 How are financial settlements determined here?
-And what happens to the financially weaker spouse who made sacrifices made during the marriage, such as staying home to look after the children?
+And what happens to the financially weaker spouse who made sacrifices during the marriage, such as acting as a stay at home mum?

-In England and Wales, equality is the starting point for any financial settlement.
-This means that each party should receive a fair share (not necessarily equal) of matrimonial assets such as money, property, investments and pensions.
-If both parties earn a similar amount and made similar contributions during the marriage, the court will likely order an equal split.
+Equality is the starting point for any financial settlement in England and Wales.
+This means that each party should receive a fair share (not necessarily equal) of matrimonial assets such as money, property, investments, pensions and business assets.
+If both parties earn a similar amount and make similar contributions during the marriage, the court will likely order an equal split.

 In reality, however, it is rarely a 50-50 split.
 The court’s main aim is to achieve fairness and ensure that one party does not profit at the expense of the other due to their money-making abilities.
 When deciding what’s fair, the court will take into account things like: